Dogs are the essence of happiness. Everywhere they go, they create alacrity, and everybody who comes in to contact with them feels nothing but glee.

 This is why over generations, dogs have become the most popular pet in the world.
 They are loyal, they are caring, they are affectionate, and they are the best friends anyone could ask for.

 However, looking after a dog can be a little hard sometimes.
-There’s a lot of maintaining and time organization to be done, in order to make sure your dog is as happy as your dog makes you.
+There’s a lot of maintaining and time organization to be done, to make sure your dog is as happy as your dog makes you.

 It can be a lot of hard work, but in retrospect, to the 10-15 years of friendship you will have with a canine, it is nothing.